-Table I Composition of the Gender Status Index
+Table III: Composition of the Gender Status Index

-Indicator Scores Average Gender Status Index

-Child mortality

-HIV/ STD

-Primary school

-Junior high school

-Senior high school
+Senior high

-Diploma/university
+school

+Diploma/univer

+sity

 Formal sector

 income

+Duranta da l

+Provincial

-Provincial council
+council

 Regency

 Judges religious

 court

 Judges national

 court

+Public

-Public prosecutors
+prosecutors

 Police

 District head

 Village head

 Village council

 The AGJI is a one-sided scale which only measures the difference in achievement of women in relation to men.
 The score is set at 100 when gender parity is reached or when women overachieve.
 Only one reverse indicator is used, HIV/STD when higher rates for women do not mean women are more empowered, quite the contrary.